-Finding the best laptops under $500 isn't the easiest of undertakings right now, as there isn't a vast selection of affordable, well-made laptops available to purchase.
+The best laptops under $500 are far and few between right now, as there isn't a vast selection of affordable, well-made laptops available to purchase.
 The recent pandemic hasn't helped, but hopefully as the year goes on we'll see some more bargain notebooks hitting the market, especially when it comes to Chromebooks.

-- Check out the best Chromebooks for kids
+- Check out the best cheap laptop deals this month

 - These are the best laptops overall

-Devices like the Microsoft Surface Go 2 are particularly impressive for $500 or below, with the Surface Go 2 offering both a tablet and a laptop in a neat package.
+Devices like the Lenovo Chromebook Duet and Microsoft Surface Go 2 are particularly impressive for $500 or below, as they offer both a tablet and a laptop in a neat package.
 Yes, you'll need to accept a few compromises, but not as many as you might think.

 So here are the best laptops under $500 for your consideration.